Making Memories for Our Kids: Forts, Fairies and Freedom

 We have no time to waste!

 I recently asked a group of 8-12-year-olds to answer either, “What is your favorite place to play?
 Or What is your favorite way to play?”
 Not only did they struggle to offer a favorite place to play, but nearly 75% of the answers about favorite ways to play involved structured activities and/or computers or other digital devices.
 These sobering results reminded me of the memorable Nature Valley commercial from 2016 that compared three generations of play.
-My takeaway?
-We have some work to do!
+However, when asked to describe their "dream day of play," their stories started to include more freedom, outdoor landscapes and risky play scenarios and, yes, less technology.
+There is hope, but we have work to do!

 Some easy steps to take